-My career began when I was employed in a young parents support program as a peer worker, and I commenced studying my Bachelor of Social Work at the University of the Sunshine Coast in 2007.
-Since I commenced my career in 2006 I have worked across many sectors of the community services industry and I have been welcomed into the homes, lives and journey's of so many amazing individuals and families on the Sunshine Coast.
-These humbling experiences of working with individuals at their most vulnerable has lead me to wanting to create my own private practice so I can tailor my own service to meet the needs of individuals and families that I have seen over my many years of working as a social worker on the Sunshine Coast.
+My career began when I was employed in a young parents support program as a peer worker in 2006, I then commenced studying my Bachelor of Social Work at the University of the Sunshine Coast in 2007.
+Since I commenced my career in 2006 I have worked across many sectors of the community services industry on the Sunshine Coast and I have been welcomed into the homes, lives and journey's of so many amazing individuals and families throughout my career.
+These humbling experiences of working with individuals at their most vulnerable lead me to create my own private practice so that I can tailor my own services and supports to meet the needs of individuals and families that I have seen over my many years of working as a social worker on the Sunshine Coast.

 One of the things I pride myself on is that I am good at what I do.
 My compassion, empathy, understanding, experience and professionalism combined with my down to earth nature means that I build therapeutic relationships easily, and that means that when I work with someone they are able to build trust and confidence in me.
 I genuinely believe I was born to be a social worker.
-I feels as if it comes natural to me and as that old saying goes "Find a job you love and you will never work a day in your life" and that is why I feel if you choose to come to Hope and Healing Social Work and Counselling you will find benefit in our work together because, to me, this isn't a job, it's a passion.
+I feels as if it comes natural to me and as that old saying goes "Find a job you love and you will never work a day in your life" and that is why I feel, if you choose to come to Hope and Healing Social Work and Counselling, you will find benefit in our work together because, to me, this isn't a job, it's a passion.

 Why the Origami Crane?

 The origami crane is one of beautiful symbology that has developed out of traditional Japanese culture.
 In Japan the crane is a symbolic bird and is believed to live for 1000 years and it represents many things including good health, longevity and good luck.
 The making of origami cranes has been dated back to 16th century Japan and in Japanese culture it is a belief that if you make 1000 paper cranes you will be granted a wish.
 The most famous story of the 1000 paper cranes is of Sadako Sasaki who was 2 years old when the atomic bomb was dropped at Hiroshima.
 At the age of 11 Sadako was diagnosed with Leukemia as a result of the radiation exposure from the atomic bomb.
 During her time in hospital Sadako commenced making 1000 origami cranes so that she could become well and make a wish.
 Unfortunately she lost her life at the age of 12 less than a year after her diagnosis.
 In more recent Japanese culture the origami crane has also come to symbolise peace and resilience, as well as hope and healing during challenging times.
-After the September 11 attacks, Sadako's, now elderly, brother gave one of her handmade origami cranes to the World Trade Centre Visitor's Centre - it was given to the very country that dropped the atomic bomb.
-It was to symbolise peace, hope, healing and to say that that the world would be a better place if we all worked together.
+After the September 11 attacks, Sadako's, now elderly, brother gave one of her handmade origami cranes to the World Trade Visitor's Centre - it was given to the very country that dropped the atomic bomb.
+It was to symbolise peace, hope and healing and to say that the world would be a better place if we all worked together.

 So often in life it can feel like there are so many situations that are out of our control.
-This can lead to situations of feeling powerless.
+This can lead to feeling powerless.
 The more this happens the more we can tend to give over our power and feel like we have no power.
 Here at Hope and Healing Social Work and Counselling I firmly believe we all have the capacity to have power and control in any situation, it is just about finding the way to gain it.
 I work from a model of empowering people to help them find their inner strength.

 I pride myself on my reliability.
 If I say I am going to do something I will do it, if I book an appointment with you I will keep it.
 Obviously sometimes, circumstances beyond my control such as sickness will arise and I will need to cancel, however aside from that I am always true to my word.
 By being true to my word that will also help you to build trust in me and maybe I will be the first person you have been able to build trust in and I know for many people that is not an easy thing.

 I am 100% committed to every individual that I work with and I am so passionate about Hope and Healing Social Work and Counselling and the effectiveness of the support and services that I provide.
 That is why I choose not to bulk bill, because I also ask individuals who attend counselling with me to make a commitment to invest in themselves.
-I am committed to providing affordable rates so that individuals at all income levels have access to quality counselling they can commit to as much as I do.
+I am committed to providing affordable rates so that individuals at all income levels have access to quality counselling that they can commit to as much as I do.

 I am trained in a range of evidence based therapeutic interventions and I combine these interventions into a holistic model of care to ensure that all individuals that I work with have access to counselling that is tailored to their specific individual needs.
-Every individual is uniquely different and the way one person will be completely different to the next.
+Every individual is uniquely different and the engagement I have with one individual will be completely different to the next.

 Acceptance and Commitment Therapy (ACT)